John Hoyt: Film

 Hoyt shortened his surname in 1945, the year before his film debut in O.S.S.
-He played the strict Principal Warneke in the 1955 film Blackboard Jungle, starring Glenn Ford.
+He became a familiar face in film noir and played the strict Principal Warneke in the 1955 film Blackboard Jungle, starring Glenn Ford.
 He played an industrialist in the 1951 film When Worlds Collide.
 Hoyt appeared in one Shakespearean film: MGM's Julius Caesar, reprising the role of Decius Brutus (or Decimus Junius Brutus Albinus), whom he had played in the 1937 Mercury Theatre production.
 In 1952, he played Cato in Androcles and the Lion.
 In 1953, he portrayed Elijah in the biblical film Sins of Jezebel.
+He had featured roles in the big-budget sixties epics Spartacus and Cleopatra.

 Television

 Regular cast roles

 Hoyt played Colonel Barker on The Adventures of Rin Tin Tin, Grandpa Stanley Kanisky, Dolph Sweet's onscreen father, on Gimme a Break!, J.L.
 Patterson on Hey, Mulligan, Martin Peyton in Return to Peyton Place, and Dr. Kievoy on Tom, Dick and Mary.